 To promote a strong sense of community and responsibility in our school, our reception to year 3 students are ‘buddied’ with middle and upper primary classes.
 Together they enjoy a range of activities including games, technology, drama, arts and crafts, as well as spending time together during lunch and on excursions.

 Creating a reading culture is a real priority at Nairne School.
 Celebrating Book Week is one way of involving all students and staff (from preschool to year 7) by dressing up as characters from their favourite books to encourage a love of reading and discovery.
-This event is combined with a Community Book Fair, where we provide good quality books to families at affordable prices.
-The book fair helps raise money for the school, which we reinvest into various school projects.

 To broaden our students’ cultural awareness, they get to spend some time with some very special guests each year.